EmilOvcina/ovcina-rapidriver/README.md

 node service.js
 ```

-If the dependencies was not correctly installed you might get an error here.
+If the dependencies were not correctly installed you might get an error here.
 Simply run these commands:
 ```bash
 cd path/to/ovcina-rapidriver
 npm install amqplib